 While children all over the world go to school, the way they get there can be very different.
 Commutes to school vary depending on where you live and the resources that are available.

-And be sure to download our FREE lesson plan with geography, writing and class graphing activities.
+Download our FREE lesson plan with geography, writing, and class graphing activities.

 This story reminds us of the importance of respecting everyone’s name and empowers kids to teach others about their name.

-Our post includes a Supplemental Resource Guide from the author (themes, ideas, and talking points), a pledge for pronouncing students’ names correctly, and a link to learn about first names and their meanings, pronunciation, history and more.
+Click here for a Supplemental Resource Guide from the author (themes, ideas, and talking points), a pledge for pronouncing students’ names correctly, and a link to learn about first names and their meanings, pronunciation, history, and more.

-Print our FREE activity to have students teach the class about their name.
+Print our FREE activity to have students teach the class about their names.